How to get to gubei water town from Beijing-Three options

 Information about Gubei water town:

-One noticeable thing about this town is its old-fashioned elegance and simplicity.
-Old quartzite streets, rows upon rows of houses and long Hutong’s show the features and style of the town.
-You will find river channels scattered between the streets.
+One striking feature of this town is its old-fashioned elegance and simplicity.
+The old quartzite streets, rows upon rows of houses, and long Hutongs showcase the town’s unique features and style.
+River channels are scattered between the streets, adding to its charm.
 During the night, Gubei Water Town presents a cosy and tranquil atmosphere.
-A few spots in Gubei Water Town allow public visits like the Old Campsite, the Water Streets Region, Old Village at Tang River Region, Wolongbao Folk Culture Region, the Local Accommodation Region, among others.

 Places to stay: